tjingboem/CS7_Manual/docs/opcodes/diskgrain.md

 # diskgrain
 Synchronous granular synthesis, using a soundfile as source.

-_diskgrain_ implements synchronous granular synthesis.
 The source sound for the grains is obtained by reading a soundfile containing the samples of the source waveform.

 ## Syntax
 ``` csound-orc